-When you or someone reviewing the code, it’s good to ask a question and make discussion and analyzing the best practices for the code.
+When you or someone reviews the code, it’s good to ask a question and make discussion and analyzing the best practices for the code.
 Be sure you take notes and avoid turning the discussion into an argument.
 Take advantage from the code review since it will benefit both of you and organization.

 Code review tools

-At here, I’m going to introduce you some code review tools that help you conduct and manage code reviews.
+At here, I’m going to introduce you to some code review tools that help you conduct and manage code reviews.

 Most popular code tracking and code review tools